XYOracleNetwork/sdk-ble-nodejs/README.md

 ## Description

-A ble library for XYO in Nodejs
+A ble library for XYO in node.js

 ## Maintainers